heenamir/fruitsProject/README.md

-# fruitsProject
+# Fruits Project
-how to work with Node.js and mongoDB and use mongoDB for a node app
+The app uses the mongoose module to connect with a database on MongoDB (fruitDB is the database here).
+Performed CRUD operations in the app.js file.
+The uploaded file is the final one.